-1) To create a new file or work with any existing programs remember you have to be in the [AUTO] mode.
+- 1) To create a new file or work with any existing programs remember you have to be in the [AUTO] mode.
 Notice that a new line of commands appears along the bottom in this mode.
 The [Open] button is located in the along this row.
-Note: the method I'm describing in A) to E) below is to set up your computer for future use and isn't the necessary steps you'll use in the future.

-- A) With power to the stepper motors turned off [Open] the existing program called "3dtest.ngc." - This file comes with EMC.
-If you are using a computer supplied by Sherline, you should instead open the file called "0-new."
-The instructions in sections D) and E) below describe how to change "3dtest.ngc" to "0-new."
+Note: the method I'm describing in A) to E) below is to set up your computer for future use and isn't the necessary steps you'll use in the future. - A) With power to the stepper motors turned off [Open] the existing program called 3dtest.ngc. - This file comes with EMC.
+If you are using a computer supplied by Sherline, you should instead open the file called 0-new.
+The instructions in sections D) and E) below describe how to change 3dtest.ngc to 0-new.
 Since Sherline owners will have this file already provided for them, they can skip sections D) and E) when they come to them and go on to section 2). - B) Go to the Pop-in [Editor] command and open along the top row. - C) The window will display the entire program. - D) For those of you who do not have a Sherline-supplied computer we are now going to create a file we will call "0-new."
-(If you have a Sherline computer with the "0-new" file already on it, open it and go to section 2) below.)
+(If you have a Sherline computer with the 0-new file already on it, open it and go to section 2) below.)
 First go back to the [Editor] window by right-clicking your mouse.
 By having a "0" as the first character of the file name it will always keep this file at the beginning of the program list.
 This makes it easy to find, because you are going to use it again and again.
-From the [Edit] window, use [File] then [Save as] (located along the top of the edit window) to save our existing program as "0-new." - E) Next, highlight (with the mouse button held down drag the cursor across the entire area you wish to highlight) and delete (press enter) the existing program with your mouse.
+From the [Edit] window, use [File] then [Save as] (located along the top of the edit window) to save our existing program as 0-new. - E) Next, highlight (with the mouse button held down drag the cursor across the entire area you wish to highlight) and delete (press enter) the existing program with your mouse.
 Replace that program by typing "Save as another file name."
-This will remind you to only use the "0-new" program to set yourself up for creating a new program.
-Use the [File>Save] command.
-Remember, to make any changes permanent you must save the changes before closing the program. - 2) We'll now use the [Save As] command to save the "0-new" file with the new name "test-g02".
-By using the [Save As] command you also leave the "0-new" program as is to use again.
+This will remind you to only use the 0-new program to set yourself up for creating a new program.
+Use the File>Save command.
+Remember, to make any changes permanent you must save the changes before closing the program. - 2) We'll now use the [Save As] command to save the 0-new file with the new name test-g02.
+By using the [Save As] command you also leave the 0-new program as is to use again.
 You can create your own files and name these files as you wish from this point on.
-Note: "test-g02" is the first program you'll write.
-Program files are saved in the directory called "/home/Sherline/gcode".
+Note: test-g02 is the first program you'll write.
+Program files are saved in the directory called home/sherline/Desktop/g-code.
 In the EMC, the programs will be saved here by default.
-HANDY HINT: You can always look at all the program files by clicking on the "Home" icon on the desktop.
-From here click on the folder entitled "gcode."
-You will find instructions for saving them to a CD or USB drive a few paragraphs further on. - 3) You have to get the new program loaded into the control (machine) in order to use it. - 4) To accomplish this first use [File] [Open] to open your new "test-g02" program.
-The program will now be loaded in the control panel with the program name displayed.